-This article is for travellers looking to get to Hokkaido from Tokyo or Osaka, or from South East Asian hubs like Taiwan, South Korea, Hong Kong & Singapore.
-There are plenty of options to begin your trip to this snowy northern island and there is a good fit to make your trip smooth from start to finish.
+This article is for travellers planning a trip to Japan’s northern island.
+It covers all the different ways you can get to Hokkaido from Tokyo or Osaka.
+The article also covers common flight routes to Hokkaido from South East Asian hubs like Taiwan, South Korea, Hong Kong & Singapore as well as major cities in Europe, North America and Australasia.
+There are plenty of options to begin your trip to this snowy northern island and there is a good fit to make your visit smooth from start to finish.

 With Tokyo being the central hub for travel in and out of Japan, many people will find themselves passing through during their journey.
 Luckily, there are multiple options for travellers to get to Hokkaido from Tokyo – from the straightforward methods to the more scenic routes.

 Travellers looking for a more leisurely trip and a unique Japanese travel experience have the option of taking the bullet train from Tokyo.
 We know its probably on our bucket list already, but travelling through the Japanese countryside on the Shinkansen bullet trains is something we all have to do at least once in our lives!

 From 2016 it has been possible to travel from Tokyo to southern Hokkaido by Shinkansen.
 Traveling through upper Honshu and through the undersea Seikan Tunnel, you will arrive in Hokkaido at the current final station in Hakodate.

 To travel from Tokyo the trip takes about 4 hours.
 The train line is currently under further construction all the way to Sapporo, with completion expected in 2030.